kiranma72/abdm-docs/content/1-basics/integrators_overview.md

 ## Consumer Healthcare applications

-Please read the ABDM concepts overview first
+Please read the (ABDM PHR concepts)[/abdm-docs/basics/abdm_concepts_overview/] first

-What are the key functionalities that must be supported by your application to become ABDM compliant
+Following are the key functionalities that must be supported by your application to become ABDM compliant
 1. Issue a ABHA address to the user
 2. Link the ABHA address to a ABHA No if requested by the user
 3. Login (authenticate) the user